Txtus/titus_automaten/README.md

 bt-target: https://forum.cfx.re/t/release-standalone-target-tracking/2270296
 pNotify: https://forum.cfx.re/t/release-pnotify-in-game-js-notifications-using-noty/20659

-You will add to your bt-target this:
+You have to add to your bt-target this:

         local coffee = {